ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.SetServiceAccessToken"></a>
 ## SetServiceAccessToken<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API sets the service access token.
-It takes in the status, token, and expiry time as parameters.
-The status is used to determine the current state of the service, the token is the access token for the service, and the expiry time is the duration for which the token is valid.
+It takes in a status, a token, and an expiration time.
+The status is used to determine the state of the service, the token is the access token for the service, and the expiration time is the time at which the token will expire.

 This method triggers the [ServiceAccessTokenChanged](#event.ServiceAccessTokenChanged)